 Eastern Meadowlarks walk and stalk on the ground of thickly vegetated grasslands searching for insects to eat.
 Males are very vocal during the breeding season, singing boldly from open areas or elevated perches.
 A musical meadowlark declaring “Spring is here!” from atop a farm fencepost is a welcome sign that winter is over in northern states.
 Singing is a primary means of territory establishment.
 Males also display to each other, and later to females, by tilting their bill upward and showing their bright yellow breast and black breast band.
 They will also engage in “jump flights”, where rival males leap into the air one after the other, fluttering their wings with tail cocked upward and feet dangling.
 Males accept 2–3 females into their territories; both males and females return to the same territory year after year, though females will find another territory if the male fails to show up.
 Outside of breeding season, Eastern Meadowlarks are very shy, remaining hidden among tall grasses and silently slinking away when people approach.
 When disturbed, they burst into their stuttering flight of shallow, whirring wingbeats and short glides.
 People should be very cautious approaching meadowlarks during nesting, as the female will abandon incubation of her eggs if she is forced off the nest.
 Back to top

 Eastern Meadowlarks are a declining species.
-The North American Breeding Bird Survey shows a severe rangewide decline estimated at between 2.9 percent and 14.8 percent per year from 1966 to 2010.
-Cumulative loss to population numbers may be as high as 75 percent during that time.
-Losses are due to their disappearing grassland habitat.
+Populations fell approximately 2.6% per year between 1966 and 2019, resulting in a cumulative decline of 75%, according to the North American Breeding Bird Survey.
+If the decline in their population decline continues, their numbers will be halved in less than 20 years.
+Partners in Flight estimates a global breeding population of 37 million and rates them 11 out of 20 on the Continental Concern Score.
+Eastern Meadowlarks are listed as a Common Bird in Steep Decline for species that are still too numerous or widely distributed to warrant Watch List status but have been experiencing troubling long-term declines.
+Losses are due to disappearing grassland habitat.
 Prairie is scarce in the eastern United States, and the kinds of farms that once hosted meadowlarks—small, family farms with pastureland and grassy fields—are being replaced by larger, row-cropping agricultural operations or by development.
 Early mowing, overgrazing by livestock, and the use of pesticides can also harm meadowlarks nesting on private lands.
-According to the State of the Birds 2011 report, more than 95 percent of the Eastern Meadowlark’s distribution is on private lands, meaning farmland conservation practices are vital to the survival of this species.Back to top
+Farmland conservation practices are vital to the survival of this species.Back to top